 Step 1: Select your current age below.

 Step 2: Once you answer a few questions, you will have the opportunity to compare quotes from up to 10 of Australia’s largest insurers.
 You may also be entitled to a free consultation.

 Once you checked whether you can consolidate your super accounts, the next step is to review your life insurance and see if you’re paying for cover you may not need.
 If you have multiple superannuation accounts, you may be paying for multiple life insurance policies.

 Having fewer policies can be easier to manage, and more cost effective too.
 You may, for example, find that paying for two separate term life cover policies for $200,000 is more expensive than one policy for $400,000.

 Maximise your tax deductions.
 Many people don’t realise that income protection cover outside of superannuation is 100% tax deductible.
 There are a lot of factors involved, but this means you may be able to save money just by changing the way you hold your income protection cover.

 Visit Life Insurance Comparison to compare prices on tax-deductible income protection cover before EOFY.
 If you take out income protection cover outside of super before July 1 you can claim your premiums as a deduction on your tax return this year.

 Finally, you may want to look at increasing your sum insured.
-Our advisers have found that having slightly more life cover could actually cost you less.
+Our Life Insurance Specialist have found that having slightly more life cover could actually cost you less.
 For example, a term life insurance policy for $500,000 will have lower premiums than a policy with for $450,000 of cover!